-Lachlan also guides on our New Zealand trips, and his friendliness, knowledge and eagerness to help, has already made him popular with many of our clients.
-He also helps us to run our beginner workshops, he offers half/full day guided sessions on all local waters, and is available for multi-day – week-long trips to north east Victoria at most times.
+Lachlan also guides on our New Zealand trips, and his friendliness, knowledge and eagerness to help, has already made him extremely popular with many of our clients.
+He also leads our beginner workshops, offers half/full day guided sessions on all local waters, and is available for customised multi-day trips to north east Victoria at most times.

 Oh yeah.
 And he makes the best riverside coffee we’ve ever had!!

 Retired in 2014 but back part time as of 2018!

 Geoff Hall is another legend in these parts.
 One of original founders of Goulburn Valley Fly Fishing Centre, Geoff played a huge part in the overall vision, direction, and success of the company for over twenty years.